 As provided in the Amended Partnership Agreement, a first right of presentment valuation was computed during the first quarter of 2013.
 The per-unit value was determined to be \$15,412 based on the valuation date of December 31, 2012.
-The Partnership did not repurchase any Investing Partner Units (Units) during the first quarter of 2013 as a result of the Partnership's limited amount of cash available for discretionary purposes.
+The Partnership did not repurchase any Investing Partner Units (Units) during the first six months of 2013 as a result of the Partnership's limited amount of cash available for discretionary purposes.
+The per-unit right of presentment value computed during the first quarter of 2012 based on the valuation date of December 31, 2011, was \$15,516.
+The Partnership did not repurchase any Units during the first six months of 2012.

 The Partnership is not in a position to predict how many Units will be presented for repurchase during the remainder of 2013 and cannot, at this time, determine if the Partnership will have sufficient funds available to repurchase any units.
 Pursuant to the Amended Partnership Agreement, the Partnership has no obligation to repurchase any Units presented to the extent it determines that it has insufficient funds for such purchases.